a smiling teacher seated at a desk with a student has her hand on a workbook

 Language

-The language program stresses creative writing, poetry, letter writing, handwriting skills, spelling, and grammar; all of which includes forming complete sentences with proper use of verbs, nouns, proper nouns, and punctuation.
+The language program stresses creative writing, informational writing, poetry, letter writing, handwriting skills, spelling, and grammar.
+Emphasis is placed on forming complete sentences with proper use of verbs, nouns, proper nouns, and punctuation.

 Mathematics

-First graders review their counting skills as they learn basic addition and subtraction through 99, memorize plus-and-minus facts through 20, and place value through 100.
-Students learn the concepts of time, money value, logic, reasoning, graphing, problem solving, measurement, and three-dimensional shapes.
+First graders review their counting skills as they learn two-digit addition and subtraction with regrouping facts through 20, and place value.
+Students learn about time, money value, logic, reasoning, graphing, problem solving, measurement, and three-dimensional shapes.

 Social Studies

-Social studies units include the study of the United States and the world around us, holidays and their cultural variations, and the acquisition of map skills.
-Students also learn about themselves, their families, and fire safety.
-Many of the units in both science and social studies are coordinated with field trips.
+Social studies units include the study of the United States and the world around us, communities and good citizenship, and how the past shapes our lives today.
+Students also learn about themselves and their families, holidays and their cultural variations, and fire safety.
+Map skills and geography are taught with a weekly geography focus.
+Some of the units in both science and social studies are coordinated with field trips.
+In addition, current events, global awareness, and citizenship are taught with Scholastic News weekly readers.

 Science

-Science units include engineering and technology, sound, light, plant and animal structures, living things and their young, as well as objects and patterns in the sky.
+Science units include sound, light, plant and animal structures, living things and their young, as well as Earth, objects and patterns in the sky, weather, and seasons.
+Students engage in the engineering design process with hands-on labs and explorations and participate in interactive lessons in the school garden.

 Art

 The art curriculum integrates the four disciplines of art education: art history and culture, aesthetic perception, creative expression, and art criticism.
 Students learn about the elements of art and principles of design, developing the necessary vocabulary to describe various artwork.
-They will examine work by artists from a range of cultures and historical art movements.
+Artists from a range of cultures and historical art movements are introduced with picture books.
 Developmental skills in drawing, painting, sculpting, and crafts are introduced.
 These skills are built upon annually with a greater degree of difficulty as students advance through the upper grades.

 Music

-Emphasis is on rhythm, melody, and coordination through rhythmic activities, playing small percussion instruments, xylophones, dance and creative movement.
+In music, emphasis is placed on rhythm, melody, and coordination through rhythmic activities, playing small percussion instruments, xylophones, dances, and creative movement.
 Vocal intonation is developed throughout the year.

 Physical Education

-Large and small muscle motor coordination skills are taught along with creative, rhythmic, and perceptual movements.
+In physical education, physical fitness is introduced with large and small muscle motor coordination skills along with creative, rhythmic, and perceptual movements.
 Students participate in locomotor movements, team and individual sports, cooperative games, and relay activities, in addition to learning various exercises and ball skills.
 Health units are taught throughout the year.
 Cooperation, skills development, teamwork, participation, and sportsmanship are also emphasized.

 Computer Literacy